So, What Is a Freehold Estate?

 A life-tenant is responsible for taking care of the property and paying taxes normally.
 If a life tenant allows a property to deteriorate, it would be committing waste; a life tenant cannot commit waste.

-Additionally, a life-tenant cannot leave a property to anyone in their will, because it is already promised to someone else.
+Additionally, a life-tenant cannot leave property to anyone in their will, because it is already promised to someone else.
+They are just holding for a period of time and then the property will change hands upon the death of that person.

 However, that person can still get a mortgage or sell their interest in the property (if they can find someone to make a loan on that or a buyer).